-The Court will always focus on the children’s best interest.
-While safety is paramount, it is ideal that children have a relationship with each
+The Court will always focus on the childrens’ best interest.
+If possible, it is ideal that children have a relationship with each

 If you have questions or issues around separation and how it might impact on your children, ask for our help.